Wednesday, July 29, 2009

 Heat Olive Oil in a deep, heavy pan.
 Add a pinch of red pepper and about 1/2 tsp of cumin seeds to the oil and stir briefly.

-When the cumin sizzles, add your salsa.
+Now add your salsa.
 Note: Either home made salsa or the jar will work.
 If you like it hot add chili powder or use a HOT salsa.

 Cook the salsa and oil together for couple of minutes, stirring constantly so that it does not burn or stick.

 Next, add the organic low sodium vegetable stock and stir all to blend well.
+If you don't have stock use plain water, add salt to taste.

 Bring this mixture to a full boil and reduce heat to medium low.